Blog

 GAMMA KNIFE SURGERY: WHAT CAN IT TREAT BESIDES BRAIN TUMORS?

-This futuristic, life-saving therapy is best known for treating brain tumors.
+This futuristic, potentially life-saving therapy is best known for treating brain tumors.
 However, brain tumors are not the only thing it can treat.
-The below article covers what gamma knife surgery is, how it works and who is eligible for treatment aside from those with brain cancer.
+The below article covers what gamma knife surgery is, how it works, and who is eligible for treatment aside from those with brain cancer.

 Gamma knife surgery works by using a device called a gamma knife machine, which consists of a helmet-like frame that holds hundreds of tiny radiation sources.
 The frame is attached to the patient’s head using four metal pins that penetrate the skin.
-The patient then undergoes a magnetic resonance imaging (MRI) scan to create a detailed map of the brain and the location of the condition to be treated.
+The patient then undergoes a magnetic resonance imaging (MRI) scan to map the brain in detail and identify the location of the condition to be treated.
 The MRI scan is used to plan the treatment and determine the exact dose and direction of the radiation beams.

 The Benefits of Gamma Knife Surgery